Save both your headphones and your life with this simple guide to fix a short circuit.

 - Join the wires again by pinching the copper wires and then rolling and twisting them until they’re intact.Make sure that you’re joining together the copper wires with the same enamel coating color.

-- Wrap it all up electrical duct tape.
+- Wrap it all up with electrical duct tape.
 If you have a soldering iron, soldering the wires together before wrapping it all up will make this more durable.

 How to Prevent Headphones From Shorting Out